Skip to content

 • --sym : it generates the file multiplier2.sym , a symbols file required for debugging or for printing the constraint system in an annotated mode.

-• --c : it generates the directory multiplier2_cpp that contains several files (multiplier2.cpp, multiplier2.dat, and other common files for every compiled program like main.cpp, MakeFile, etc) needed to compile the C code to generate the witness.
+• --c : it generates the directory multiplier2_cpp that contains several files (multiplier2.cpp, multiplier2.dat, and other common files for every compiled program like main.cpp, MakeFile, etc) needed to compile the C++ code to generate the witness.
+By default, this option generates an asm file that is incompatible with some architectures.
+To avoid producing asm files, the flag --no_asm must be activated.

 We can use the option -o to specify the directory where these files are created.